 For purposes of this policy, employee refers to a person employed by the University.

-An institution is considered engaged in a particular human subjects research project when its employees or agents for the purposes of the research project obtain:
+An institution is considered engaged in a particular human subjects research project when its employees or agents for the purposes of a non-exempt research project obtain:

-An individual is considered engaged in human research when he/she for the purposes of the non-exempt research project, obtain
+An individual is considered engaged in human research when he/she for the purposes of the non-exempt research project, obtains: